Applications may be submitted via email (development@lethcounty.ca) or in person at the Lethbridge office.

 Read permitting FAQs at the bottom of this page.

-The application process takes approximately 4-8 weeks.
+The application process typically takes 4-8 weeks.
 It is advisable to plan accordingly and apply well in advance.

-- Approval and public appeal period: If a Development Permit is approved, it is advertised in the Sunny South News and there is a 21-day period to allow for public appeals.
-The receipt of a public appeal would start an appeal process heard by the Subdivision and Development Appeal Board.
+- Approval and public appeal period: If a development permit is approved, it is advertised and there is a Municipal Government Act (MGA) mandated 21-day period to allow for public appeals.

-- Permit issuance: Provided that appeals (if any) are resolved, the approved Development Permit comes into effect.
-If the development proposal entails erecting any building or structures, then Building Permits must be obtained prior to beginning construction.
-All building permits in Lethbridge County are issued by Park Enterprises.
+- All building permits in Lethbridge County are issued by Park Enterprises.
 Click the link for more information: Building Permits- Provincial Requirements

 Application Forms

-Visit the Development Forms & Documents page for the paperwork required for a development permit, as well as informational packages on common development projects.
+Visit the Forms & Documents webpage for the paperwork required for a development permit, as well as informational packages on common development projects.

 Before you submit your application, fill out a checklist to ensure you have all required documentation.